ysabri/GitDrive/docs/index.rst

 :Notice:
     This conversion into object from proto message results in the following weirdish behavior:
     The memory address of an object passed to a constructor is not the same as the one retrieved from a getter.
-It is the same object in terms of content.
+Its the same object in terms of content.
 So for example if we pass committerID object with address x to the Commit constructor then try and retrieve it later, we will get a new committerID object with address y.
 They will have the same content exactly even though they are two different addresses underneath.
 They also have the same exact